Alvarios/gcfs/README.md

 ```

 > 💡 Tip : types are string representing a go type.
 Custom types from your
- application are supported, however you'll need to prefix it with your
- package name, and run your code in go module mode.
+ application are not supported yet.

 ## Error handling